 - The mock Oxygen Cylinder is approximately 6 cm in diameter, 30 cm in length, and below 2 kg in mass.
 A male threaded fitting approximately 3 cm in diameter and length extends from one end.
 Part of the threaded fitting will be marked red.

-- The strobe light beacon is a cylinder approximately 8 cm in diameter and 5 cm in height, and is activated by a small button mounted in the center of one end.
+- The strobe light beacon is a cylinder approximately 8 cm in diameter and 5 cm in height, and is activated by a small switch mounted in the center of one end.

-- Rescue Supplies may be prepared and loaded onto the rover while it is within the starting area.
+- Rescue Supplies may be loaded onto the rover while it is within the starting area.
 This may be done during the setup period or task time.

 - Rescue Supplies may be manually recovered during an intervention.